deriv-com/deriv-app/WRITING TESTS.md

   ​		Be informed that this command will run all of the tests in the whole app based on following configuration provided.

+  ​		Also the mentioned command will generate a coverage directory in the root directory, you can check the current coverage percentage by the generated html.

   #### 	Jest configuration files explanation